Daniel-Krzyczkowski/CleanArchitectureWithDevSecOps/README.md

 **Source code of the Web API application is located in the repository.**

-Basically application business logic is related with learning.
+Application business logic is related to learning.
 There are students and tutors and they can contact each other to schedule lessons.

 &nbsp;